hiltmon/HiltmonHugo/content/blog/talk-to-drivers/index.md

 ### Mechanics can be Drivers too

-{% pullquote %}
 *The tech team **needs** to know what to tell their audience, and **most importantly, what not to tell them** *.
-Explaining how a program or technology works, what an error message means, why something cannot or does not work, why this one case in 100 is possible and needs to be solved now, is interesting to techs, and not at all interesting to the audience. {" Drivers want a working vehicle, they do not need an explanation why it's not working. "}
+Explaining how a program or technology works, what an error message means, why something cannot or does not work, why this one case in 100 is possible and needs to be solved now, is interesting to techs, and not at all interesting to the audience. **Drivers want a working vehicle, they do not need an explanation why it's not working.**
-{% endpullquote %}

-{% pullquote left %}
 *The tech team **needs** to know when to shut up*.
 To the audience, perception being reality means they build their own mind-model of how a thing works.
-Letting them live in their own model is hard for techs because we need to deeply understand our own models and assume, incorrectly, that others do too. {" The driver does not need a lesson on internal combustion engine thermodynamics when knowing it turns on and makes a "vroom" sound is good enough. "}
+Letting them live in their own model is hard for techs because we need to deeply understand our own models and assume, incorrectly, that others do too. **The driver does not need a lesson on internal combustion engine thermodynamics when knowing it turns on and makes a "vroom" sound is good enough.**
-{% endpullquote %}

-{% pullquote %}
 *And finally, the tech team **needs** to know when to speak up*.
-Especially when the audience draws the wrong conclusions. {" If the driver is operating the vehicle incorrectly or using the wrong fuel, the mechanic needs to find a way to reach them in a way the driver can understand. "} The tech team needs to know how to effectively communicate the issue without going into boring details or terms, and draw the audience back in, regain their trust and understanding.
+Especially when the audience draws the wrong conclusions. **If the driver is operating the vehicle incorrectly or using the wrong fuel, the mechanic needs to find a way to reach them in a way the driver can understand.** The tech team needs to know how to effectively communicate the issue without going into boring details or terms, and draw the audience back in, regain their trust and understanding.
-{% endpullquote %}

 ### Talk to Drivers, not Mechanics